 SI no. Query Reply (1) (2) (3) 108 How to calculate retirement benefit for a month when a person has retired after completing his eligible service?
 Total retirement benefits payable by the enterprise for employees retired during the reference year is to be apportioned (i.e. divide by no. of months operated if information is collected orally) and reported.
 109 Cooler facility is provided to workers in an enterprise.
 Is this expenditure be taken under group benefits i.e against item 703/704 of block 7?
-110 Such special dresses necessary to carry out specific jobs are treated as consumable stores if life of such dresses is less than 1 year, otherwise, it will be a part of fixed assets.
+110 Whether for some industries like chemicals, food processing, etc. special dresses necessary to carry out the job are to be included.
+Such special dresses necessary to carry out specific jobs are treated as consumable stores if life of such dresses is less than 1 year, otherwise, it will be a part of fixed assets.
 Generally, uniforms will be treated as group benefits.
 Block 8: fixed assets 111 If the enterprise gives data from accounts, how the market value of assets would be given in block 8?
 112 Whether change in market price of fixed assets will be reflected in col-5?
 No. Increase or decrease in market price will not be reflected in col. 5.
 This column is meant to capture actual net addition through purchase/sale, etc. of the owned fixed assets.
 113 If an enterprise without fixed premises keeps its vehicle somewhere, whether that piece of land will be considered as fixed asset?
 114 Where the entries for sold fixed assets will come?
 Generally, it will be reflected while calculating net additions in col (5).
 However, capital gain/loss (difference in sale price and book value of an asset sold) will not be considered.
 115

-SI no. Query Reply (1) (2) (3) 116 ' , The same entry will come in column 5 also.
-117 semi-permanent structure built up by the entrepreneur on municipality land rent is also to be reported in column 6 118 119 Whether scissors, needles will be considered as tools?
+SI no. Query Reply (1) (2) (3) 116 The unit has started 2 months before the date of survey.
+The present market value of the assets is being noted in column 3.
+But what will be the entry in column 5?
+Whether same entry will report here also?
+117 semi-permanent structure built up by the entrepreneur on municipality land If the land is taken on long-term lease (a term of 30 years or more) then the land is to be considered as owned.
+However, rent is also to be reported in column 6 with remarks.
+If it is not a long-term lease then the market value of the structure is to be recorded in column 3 and that of the land is to be recorded in column 4.
+118 119 Whether scissors, needles will be considered as tools?
 Scissors will be tools and needle will generally be a consumable item.
 120 Item 805.
 However, Internal wiring may come as a part of building if deriving separate value for it becomes difficult.
 121 In 'net addition' do we get value after deducting depletion from addition of fixed assets during the reference Period?
 Block 9 122 Whether interest free loan will be considered for Block 9?
 Yes.
 It will be reported in item 906.
-123 a) Loans incurred for mfg unit but spent for other purpose, whether this will be considered?b) If the loan has been taken for other purpose but spent for mfg unit, whether it will be treated as loan for block 9? b)No. 124 Is there any provision to include subsidy in block 9?
+123 a) Loans incurred for mfg unit but spent for other purpose, whether this will be considered?b) If the loan has been taken for other b)No. purpose but spent for mfg unit, whether it will be treated as loan for block 9?
+124 Is there any provision to include subsidy in block 9?
 No, only loan will be included.
 Subsidy for the reference period will come in block 4.